kharann/Kharann/README.md

 ### Howdy 👋

 - 🎓 I'm currently pursuing my Master's Degree in Software Engineering at NTNU.
-- 👷 I'm a fullstack developer who really likes Software Architecture.
+- 👷 I'm a full-stack developer who really likes Software Architecture.
 - 🐧 I'm a Linux and DevOps enthusiast.
-- 🌱 I'm currently learning more about Go, Microservices, Domain Driven Design and Clean Architecture.
+- 🌱 I'm currently learning more about Go, Microservices, Domain Driven Design, and Clean Architecture.
 - ✨ I'm looking to collaborate and contribute on Go projects.
 - ☁️ Know some cool modern open-source projects?
 Tell me about it!
 - 📮 Wanna talk?
 Send me an ![email](mailto:hey@akvo.no)